May 6, 2023

 Important Registration Dates

-Check-in starts Downtown from 6:00am to 7:30am with instructions and a pre-plotted map followed a pre-race meeting at 7:45am.
-The race starts at 9:00am with teams riding out of town on their bikes.
+Check-in starts downtown at 6:30am on Saturday with instructions and a pre-plotted map followed by a pre-race meeting at 8:15am.
+The race starts at 9:00am.

 Water and snacks will be provided at every TA; however, this is not guaranteed so bring water purification tablets.

-Race includes: T-shirt, food and drink during the race, awards for each division, and dinner at the end of the race.
+Race includes: Bike gloves, food and drink during the race, awards for each division, and dinner at the end of the race.

 In order to speed up the check-in process on race day, please download and fill in the ARGeorgia Liability Waiver for each team member, and bring to the race with you to check-in.

-Rules List required for review and to be carried during all races.
+Rules List is required for review and a copy is to be carried during all races.

 1st through 3rd place in the following divisions: